 1. Rip Toned Lifting Wrist Straps – Perfect for Weightlifting

-To start off our list, we have the rip toned lifting straps that are a great first pair of lifting straps, or an excellent choice for someone looking for simple and easy to use straps that aren’t likely to wear out any time soon.
+To start our list, we have the rip toned lifting straps that are a great first pair of lifting straps, or an excellent choice for someone looking for simple and easy to use straps that aren’t likely to wear out any time soon.
 These lifting straps do exactly what they’re made to do, and they do it well with their high-quality cotton construction and thickly padded stitching on all sides.
-If you’ve ever used lifting straps for deadlifts or other heavy lifts then you’ll know that the amount of friction placed on your wrists by the standard wrist strap is tremendous, and can often result in a rug burn type red mark being left for quite a while.
-The most noticeable place where this imprint will be left is where the stitching of the cotton wrist straps is against your skin during the lift, but the Rip Toned lifting wrist straps use padded stitching that offers as much comfort as possible when doing heavy exercises.
+If you’ve ever used lifting straps for deadlifts or other heavy lifts, then you’ll know that the amount of friction placed on your wrists by the standard wrist strap is tremendous and can often result in a rug burn type red mark being left for quite a while.
+The most obvious place where this imprint will be left is where the stitching of the cotton wrist straps is against your skin during the lift, but the Rip Toned lifting wrist straps use padded stitching that offers as much comfort as possible when doing heavy exercises.

 2. Nordic Lifting Wrist Wraps and Lifting Straps Bundle – 2 for 1 Deal for Workout and Gym Training

 Next up is a two-in-one combo deal from Nordic lifting.
 This set comes with both wrist wraps as well as lifting straps that are both high-quality and come in a variety of designs.
-The wrist wraps feature a piece of elastic spandex-like fabric which attaches to itself using a piece of velcro.
+The wrist wraps feature a piece of elastic spandex-like fabric that attaches to itself using a piece of velcro.
 For additional support, it also features a piece of high-quality cotton wrapped around the outside of the elastic.
-To further help keep the wrist wraps in place during lifting there is a thumb hole at one end to help the elastic stay in place even when under heavy weights.
+To further help keep the wrist wraps in place during lifting, there is a thumb hole at one end to help the elastic stay in place even when under heavy weights.
 Wrist wraps are used for exercises such as bench press or overhead press to provide additional support to the wrist and forearms to help prevent injury and make lifting even safer.

 The lifting straps included in this set are of high quality and feature a traditional design made from a 23-inch strip of cotton.
 On the inside, these lifting straps come with neoprene padding to help remove some of the stress off of your wrist and prevent the red abrasion marks that many cotton lifting straps can cause.
 For those who prefer a more raw feeling, the neoprene padding can be easily ripped out, and doing so is even suggested in the included manual for these lifting straps.
 The available colors include blue and pink, as well as several forms of camouflage, and the stitching on the straps is high quality and very durable, but can be a little coarse against the skin if the padding is removed.